Emulation of large-scale qubit registers with a phase-space approach: The -local TFIM and its mean-field approximation

-with an exact equality when no entanglement is generated in the dynamics, and the system stays in a product state all along the evolution.
-Crucially, the MF approximation closes the system of Ehrenfest equations to the $3L$ single-qubit Pauli operators, making its resolution tractable with any ordinary differential equations solver.
+This approximation is exact when the quantum state is a product state, and it remains accurate as long as little entanglement builds up during the evolution, especially in the short term.
+Crucially, this MF approximation closes the system of Ehrenfest equations with the $3L$ single-qubit Pauli operators, making its resolution tractable using any ordinary differential equations solver.

 In the case of our $k$-local TFIM, this results in this set of equations:

 for all $i$.

 By construction, the MF approximation assumes that single-qubit observables contain most of the relevant information to reproduce the system properties, and that each qubit $i$ is described by its time-dependent Bloch vector